 Growing Monstera in Water is super easy.
 You can propagate these in vases, glasses, and terrariums and have them as a centerpiece.

-Also known as the Swiss Cheese plant, monstera can be a bold tropical addition in your home.
+Also known as the Swiss Cheese plant, monstera can be a bold tropical addition to your home.
 If you want to multiply or grow it easily, then Propagating Monstera in Water without soil is the best thing.
 Learn the procedure below!

 Check out our article on growing pothos in the water here

 Monstera is a tropical plant native to Central America.
 So, the place of origin lets us know that it thrives in a warm and humid environment.
-The plant is an evergreen and remains green year-round, whether it’s grown indoors or outdoors.
+The plant is evergreen and remains green year-round, whether it’s grown indoors or outdoors.

-It is a low maintenance plant, and you can easily grow it in soil and water.
+It is a low-maintenance plant, and you can easily grow it in soil and water.
 Purchase one of these unique plants from any nursery or cut a piece of vine from a friend’s plant, then follow these tips for growing monstera in water.